chris-roerig/rails-user-admin-crud-starter/README.md

 ## Synopsis
 A quick way to bootstrap a new project containing user authentication with distinct admin user types and a system management portal.
-Twitter Bootstrap 3 and Haml templating, and Simple Navigation is also built in.
+Twitter Bootstrap 3, Haml templating, and Simple Navigation is also built in.

 ### Tools include:

 * [RailsAdmin](https://github.com/sferik/rails_admin) - RailsAdmin is a Rails engine that provides an easy-to-use interface for managing your data.
 * [Devise](https://github.com/plataformatec/devise) - Devise is a flexible authentication solution for Rails based on Warden